Your cart is currently empty!

 Set up a table or office desk that syncs with your chair and is the correct height for you.
 Again I’ve got a cheap table that only cost $20, but it’s long and wide so I can have all my devices charging as well as my reference books (style manual, dictionaries) in reach.
 And there’s still plenty of space for research materials, folders and scribble notes.

 Make sure essential gadgets and stationery items are within arms length so you don’t have to get up to charge or grab a pen.
-I have so much reference material on my iPhone, plus I use my iPad as a second screen to display electronic reference materials I need for a project.
+I have so much project resources on my iPhone, plus I use my iPad as a second screen to display electronic reference materials.
 I like to be able to keep them charging as I work.

 Publish an online portfolio of your best work